Find out why the latest bike lights will give you the confidence to ride at night

 • Some bike lights offer adjustable brightness levels and focus.
 This adjustability is helpful if your ride covers a variety of terrains and you want to optimise the performance and battery life of your bike light throughout your ride.

-• Essential if you're riding in all weather conditions.
-Look for the IP rating, which indicates how waterproof the bike light is.
-A rating of IP64 and above is suitable for cycling.
+• Look for the IP rating, which indicates how waterproof the bike light is.
+A rating of IP64 and above is suitable for cycling in the rain.
+All of our bike lights meet or exceed this rating.

 • Compact lights are less likely to get knocked or caught.
+Our Phase 550 weighs just 123g and is the size of a large thumb.
 On longer rides, a larger battery capacity will be heavier, adding weight to your set-up.
 Most compact bike lights have an internal battery, and others have an external battery with cables to manage - but at least you can hot-swap the battery if caught out.

 • Some bike lights have side cut-outs or additional LEDs for increased visibility from the side, which is especially important in urban areas.